What are varicose veins?

 - infection of the surgical site (wound)

-- developing a lump under a wound
+- developing a lump under the wound, if your surgeon made a cut in your groin

 - numbness or a tingling sensation